timmui/CueControl/README.md

 Dev Notes
 ---
-The Nasqaq API is not open source so you will not be able to make get requests.
+The Nasdaq API is not open source so you will not be able to make get requests.
 We are currently looking into using a different API.